 Auditor's comments: "Certain accounting estimates are particularly sensitive because they involve a significant degree of judgment and may have a range of possible outcomes.
 Significant accounting estimates exist for the County in the determination of the employment benefits liability.
 Four areas of employment benefits where estimates are involved are worker's compensation (WSIB), post employment benefits (i.e. health, dental and life insurance), vested sick leave and unvested sick leave.
 In 2013 Haldimand County hired an actuary to conduct an actuarial evaluation to calculate an estimate for the WSIB liability.
 Subsequent to this actuarial report there has been significant changes to WSIB legislation, WSIB's board administration, and as a result claims activity and administrative costs.
-We recommend another actuary evaluation to be completed to obtain a more current actuarial estimate for the WSIB liability.
+We recommended on last year's audit findings letter that another actuary evaluation should be completed to obtain a more current actuarial estimate for the WSIB liability.
+We are pleased to hear from staff that the WSIB actuarial study is slated as an initiative for 2020.
 In 2016, the County hired an actuary to conduct an actuarial evaluation to calculate an estimate for the post employment benefits, vested and unvested sick leave liabilities and these estimates have been reflected in the financial statements."

-Management Response: Although the actuarial estimate for WSIB was completed in 2012 and typically would be updated after 3 years, we currently are gathering additional data related to recent legislative changes that impact these estimates (particularly with respect to claims for presumptive liability for volunteer firefighters, post traumatic stress disorder for emergency first responders and chronic mental stress).
-Therefore, it is recommended to update the WSIB actuarial evaluation after we have a better understanding of the impacts of this expanded legislation.
-As such, an update to the actuarial estimate for WSIB is planned for 2019, but will be contingent on sufficient available information to conduct the actuarial study appropriately.
-Separately, the 2016 actuarial estimates for post employment benefits, as well as vested and unvested sick leave liabilities, will be reviewed annually with the actuary, with a full study planned every three years.
+Management Response: Although the actuarial estimate for WSIB was presented in 2013 and typically would be updated after 4 years, we currently are gathering additional data related to legislative changes that impact these estimates (particularly with respect to claims for presumptive liability for volunteer firefighters, post traumatic stress disorder for emergency first responders and chronic mental stress).
+Since that time, further information and data has provided a better understanding of the impacts of this expanded legislation.
+As such, an update to the actuarial estimate for WSIB is planned for 2020.
+Separately, the 2016 actuarial estimates for post employment benefits, as well as vested and unvested sick leave liabilities, will be reviewed annually with the actuary, with a full study planned every four years.
+This is expected to be updated in 2020 as well.
 The results of these studies will be reflected in future audited consolidated financial statements.